 NIDUS-UK

 Opening of the Nidotherapy Advice & Training Centre...

-The Nidotherapy Advice and Training Centre, formerly Cotham Old School, Notts NG23 5JU, will be formally opened by Professor Edward Peck, Vice-Chancellor of Nottingham Trent University, at 4pm on Monday, 8th July, 2024.
-If you do not receive an official invitation and wish to attend please get in touch with Steve Cawte via the contact page on this site.
+The Nidotherapy Advice and Training Centre, formerly Cotham Old School, Notts NG23 5JU, was formally opened by Sir John Peace, Chancellor of Nottingham Trent University, at 4pm on Monday, 8th July, 2024.
+A full report will follow.

+NIDUS-UK